JetBrains/amper/docs/FAQ.md

 ### Is Amper a brand-new build tool from JetBrains?

-You can think of Amper as a tool for project configuration with a focus on usability, onboarding, and IDE support.
-It provides a configuration layer on top of Gradle and is implemented as a Gradle plugin.
+Yes, Amper is a build and project configuration tool with a focus on the user experience and IDE support.
+The first prototype is implemented as a Gradle plugin and provides a project configuration layer.

 ### Do you plan to support only Kotlin?
 For now, the primary target is Kotlin and Kotlin Multiplatform projects.
 Since Kotlin is multiplatform, Amper also supports Java on JVM and Swift and Objective-C on iOS.
 We’ll investigate other tech stacks in the future based on the demand for them.

 ### Which target platforms are supported?
-Currently you can create applications for the JVM, Android, iOS, macOS, and Linux.
+Currently, you can create applications for the JVM, Android, iOS, macOS, and Linux.
 Libraries can be created for all Kotlin Multiplatform targets.

 ### Does Amper support Compose Multiplatform?
 Yes, you can configure Compose for Android, iOS, and desktop.